Lewy Body Dementias

 Are There Medicines to Treat DLB?

-Though there is no cure for DLB yet, there are medications that help manage the symptoms.
-These medications are called cholinesterase inhibitors, and they can help if a person with DLB is having memory problems.
-Some examples of these medicines are donepezil, rivastigmine and galantamine.
-If a person with DLB has movement symptoms they may be treated with medications used for Parkinson’s disease, such as levodopa.
-Sleep problems may be managed by sleep medications including melatonin.
+Though there is no cure for DLB yet, medications can help manage symptoms.
+These medications, called cholinesterase inhibitors, can help if a person with DLB has memory problems.
+Some examples of these medicines are donepezil, rivastigmine, and galantamine.
+If a person with DLB has movement symptoms, they may be treated with medications used for Parkinson’s disease, such as levodopa.
+Sleep problems may be managed by sleep medications, including melatonin.

 Because people with DLB are usually very sensitive to medications, any new medication, even one that is not being used for the brain, needs to be reviewed with the person’s provider to avoid potential contraindication.